 I was recently a guest on Jeff Sieh's Manly Pinterest Tips show, and we talked about changes on Instagram.

-I hope you got a few ideas for ways to grow your Instagram account without spending a lot of money.
+I hope you got a few ideas for growing your Instagram account without spending much money.
 Work smart, plan ahead, be consistent, and watch your Instagram account grow!